labsland/labdiscoverylib/docs/source/advanced.rst

 By default, if a new user comes to your laboratory, he will see a simple ``Access forbidden`` message.
 However, you can do two other things:

  #.
 Forward the user to a link by adding ``WEBLAB_UNAUTHORIZED_LINK`` to ``config``.
-For example, typically here you will put a link to your public WebLab-Deusto system.
-If a user bookmarks the laboratory, he will be redirected to your WebLab-Deusto so he authenticates.
+For example, typically here you will put a link to your public LabDiscoveryEngine system.
+If a user bookmarks the laboratory, he will be redirected to your LabDiscoveryEngine so he authenticates.
 In other scenarios, you might point to LabsLand, to your LMS (e.g., Moodle) or similar.
  #.
 Display another website.
 You can create a template in the ``templates`` folder and use it by adding the ``WEBLAB_UNAUTHORIZED_TEMPLATE`` variable.
-If you set it to ``forbidden.html``, you will see it in WebLab-Deusto.
+If you set it to ``forbidden.html``, you will see it in LabDiscoveryEngine.

 Timeout management
 ------------------